Menu

 This will download and install the skip tool itself, as well as the gradle and JDK dependencies that are necessary for building and testing the Kotlin/Android side of your apps.

-Ensure that the development prerequisites are satisfied by running:
+Ensure that the basic development prerequisites are satisfied by running:

 skip checkup